glpi-project/android-inventory-agent/CONTRIBUTING.md

 [![flyve hero](/images/flyve-mdm-banner.png)](https://flyve-mdm.com/)

-# How to contribute to Flyve MDM Android MDM Agent
+# How to contribute to Flyve MDM Android Inventory Agent

 Welcome to our ever-growing community :octocat:!